godaddy/tartufo/README.md

 tartufo --repo_path /my/local/clone
 ```

-If both `--repo_path` and a URL are supplied, the URL is ignored and the specified local clone
+If both `--repo-path` and a URL are supplied, the URL is ignored and the specified local clone
 is scanned.
 If neither is provided, a SyntaxError exception is raised.

 ### Pre-Commit Scans

-The `--pre_commit` flag instructs tartufo to scan staged, uncommitted changes in a local
+The `--pre-commit` flag instructs tartufo to scan staged, uncommitted changes in a local
 repository.
-The repository location can be specified using `--repo_path`, but it is legal to
+The repository location can be specified using `--repo-path`, but it is legal to
 not supply a location; in this case, the caller's current working directory is assumed to be
 somewhere within the local clone's tree and the repository root is determined automatically.